LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 1. **Security Group Creation**: We first create a security group with the name `24188516-sg-2` to manage inbound and outbound rules.
 2. **SSH Authorization**: An inbound rule is added to allow SSH access (TCP on port 22) for all IPs (`0.0.0.0/0`).
 3. **Key Pair Creation**: We generate a key pair (`24188516-key-2`), save the private key in a `.pem` file, and set the correct file permissions for security.
-4. **Instance Creation**: The script launches a `t3.micro` EC2 instance with the AMI ID `ami-07a0715df72e58928` and attaches the security group and key pair.
+4. **Instance Creation**: This step launches a `t3.micro` EC2 instance with the AMI ID `ami-07a0715df72e58928` and attaches the security group and key pair.
 5. **Tagging the Instance**: The instance is tagged with the name `24188516-vm-2` to identify it.
 6. **Retrieving the Public IP**: After the instance is created, the public IP address is retrieved for SSH access.